UniMath/agda-unimath/src/group-theory/centers-groups.lagda.md

----
-title: The center of a group
+#  The center of a group
----

 ```agda
 module group-theory.centers-groups where